Here's a Ford Focus with a bit of Crossover attitude. Jonathan Crouch takes a look at the Focus Active.

 Buyers choose between five-door hatch or estate body styles.
 Either way, you'll recognise this Active model by its 30mm raised ride height.
 And maybe also by its black painted finish for the roof and mirror caps.
 Black roof rails are standard and the base models get 17-inch 5-spoke 'Foundry Black' painted alloy wheels.
 Plusher 'Active X' derivatives swap these for 18-inch 5x2-spoke 'Absolute Black' painted rims.
 Rear privacy glass, along with unique skid plates and side rocker mouldings also feature as do twin exhaust pipes.
 So there's plenty of pavement theatre to suggest an active lifestyle.
 Inside, there are fewer changes with these Active variants, though you do get blue-stitched upholstery and branded door scuff plates.
 Otherwise, you'll appreciate the higher quality interior delivered by this much improved Focus design.
 Up-front, it all feels of really decent quality and shoulder room is impressive.
 There's plenty of space in the back too and little touches help; the rear doors for instance have been specially profiled so that back passengers can see out more easily.
 There's very reasonable levels of boot space too.
 In the estate version, there's a class-leading 1.14m of width between the wheel arches and 1,700mm of load length with the rear seats folded.
 That means 1,650-litres of carriage capacity.

-'Active' versions of this Focus are priced at the same level as the sporty 'ST-Line' derivatives, which means that prices start from around £22,000.
+'Active' versions of this Focus are priced at the same level as the sporty 'ST-Line' derivatives, which means that prices start from around £24,000.
 That's for the five-door hatch version: as usual with Ford, there's an £1,100 premium to pay if you want an estate.
-And you can have an 8-speed auto gearbox for £1,450 more with all three engines, the 1.0-litre 125PS unit, the 1.5-litre 150PS version and the 1.5-litre EcoBlue diesel.
-There are two trim options, standard 'Active' or, for £2,500 more, 'Active X'.
+And you can have an 8-speed auto gearbox for £1,450 more with the non-hybrid engines.
 As well as all the features we've mentioned in our 'Design & Build' section, standard 'Active' variants get LED front fog lamps, selectable drive modes with 'Slippery' and 'Trail' settings and a navigation system built into the 'SYNC3' centre-dash infotainment screen.
 Anything that can't tell you will probably be covered off by the 4.2-inch colour screen provided in the instrument cluster.
 There's also keyless start and all-round parking sensors are an affordable option.
 To this tally, the plusher 'Active X' models add a panorama glass roof, power-folding mirrors, all-round parking sensors, keyless entry, rain-sensing wipers.
 Inside, there's partial-leather upholstery, an auto-dipping rear view mirror, dual zone climate control, heated front seats and power adjustment for the driver's chair.

 Ford has managed to create the Active package in a way that has very little effect on running cost efficiency.
-So the 1.0-litre EcoBoost petrol engine in this car manages 44.1-49.6mpg on the combined cycle and 107g/km of CO2 in manual form (126g/km as an auto).
-The 150PS 1.5-litre EcoBoost petrol unit manages 41.5-46.3mpg and 121g/km as a manual (133g/km as an auto).
-And the 1.5-litre EcoBlue diesel variant manages 55.4-62.8mpg and 93g/km in manual form (or 49.6-54.3mpg / 110g/km as an automatic).
+So the 1.0-litre EcoBoost petrol engine in this car manages up to 55.4mpg on the combined cycle and 116g/km of CO2 in manual form.
+The 150PS 1.5-litre EcoBoost petrol unit manages 44.8mpg and 142g/km as a manual.
+And the 1.5-litre EcoBlue 120PS diesel variant manages 62.8mpg and 119g/km in manual form.
 All the stats we've just given you are based on a five-door hatch standard-spec variant (you'll do marginally worse with the estate).
-And are WLTP-cycle figures converted back to the old NEDC cycle.
+And are WLTP-cycle figures.
 The relatively light platform this generation Focus rides upon helps these stats.
 As does the standard 'Active Grille Shutter' system that closes a flap in the front gill to reduce drag at speed.
 Plus there's clever 'Air Curtain' technology that guides airflow across the front wheels in a way that reduces turbulence.
 What else?
 Well we'll tell you about servicing, which on all engines is required every two years or 18,000 miles - whichever comes first.
 Two pre-paid servicing plans are available; one that costs £340 and covers you for two years and two services; and another that costs £550, is transferrable to future owners and covers three years and three services.
 Maintenance bookings can be done online through the 'My Ford' portal.

 If what you really want is an SUV, you'll dismiss the Focus Active as a piece of marketing frippery.
 But if you're looking for a family hatch, but you'd actually like a slightly more adventurous-looking one, it may be right up your street.
 OK, so you don't get 4WD - but then hardly any small or mid-sized SUV provides that either.
 The same could be said of a requirement for a raised driving position - though this car's 30mm ride height increase does provide a little of what you might look for in that regard.
 Overall, it depends what you want.
 If what you really want is a Focus, this is one that'll give you a bit of extra peace of mind the next time a snowy or icy snap strikes, thanks to the extra traction afforded by its 'Slippery' and 'Trail' driving modes.
 And it'll fit in nicely on the school run too.